S0raWasTaken/pacw/README.md

 - Add more macro operations
 - Check package existence before calling the final command
 - Add a friendly explanation of what pacw is doing before running the final command
-- Organize code in multiple files
 - Automate compiling with Make
 - Add compiling/instalation instructions
-- Actually post a release